ropensci/phruta/README.md

 `phruta` has two core functions.
 The main applications of these functions is briefly outlined below:

-- `sq.retrieve*`: This function downloads sequences from genbank (nucleotide database) for particular taxa (taxonomic groups or particular species) and a list of genes.
+- `sq.retrieve.direct()` and `sq.retrieve.indirect()`: These functions downloads sequences from genbank (nucleotide database) for particular taxa (taxonomic groups or particular species) and a list of genes.

 - `sq.curate()`: After sequences are downloaded from genbank, this function curates sequences within each of the examined genes by detecting sequence outliers and by using taxonomic information.